Last updated 2009/11/07

 This document describes how to set up a NetBoot server that will service clients.
 Additionally, we describe how to build a "rescue disk" to serve to clients for repairs and system imaging.

 To provide NetBoot services to your network, you'll need a machine running Mac OS X Server.
-These instructions assume version 10.4, though they should work equally well for 10.3.
-(10.2 is significantly different, however, so these instructions will not work for that version.)
+These instructions assume version 10.5, though they should work equally well for later versions.
 You should use an unlimited client license version of OS X, or else you will only be able to boot a limited number of machines simultaneously.

 Please refer to Apple's documentation regarding the specifications of the server hardware itself.
 Depending on the number of clients, image size, network speed, and other factors, you may need to scale up your hardware.
-As our server is lightly used (fewer than 15 clients booted simultaneously), we get by with a G4 500Mhz machine with mirrored IDE drives for storage and SCSI for client data.
+As our server is lightly used (fewer than 15 clients booted simultaneously), we get by with a single G5 XServe.

 Begin by installing and configuring a machine running Mac OS X Server.
 Disable any services you will not be using.
-At a minimum, however, you must be running AFP, DHCP, and NetBoot to run a NetBoot server.
+At a minimum, however, you must be running AFP and NetBoot to run a NetBoot server.

 Apple automatically configures a few sharepoints via AFP when you enable NetBoot.
 You should not alter or remove these sharepoints at any time.

 You do not need to make any special changes to AFP to use NetBoot by itself.
-However, if you plan to use NetRestore for system imaging, you will need to create a sharepoint for the saved disk image files.
-Create a folder (or volume) on the server, and share it via AFP.
-You may wish to create a new user account that has access to this share, and disable guests (this prevents people from getting access to the raw image files).
-You can use the Workgroup Manager tool for these tasks.
+However, if you plan to use DeployStudio for system imaging, you will need to create a sharepoint for the saved disk image files, either on the netboot server or on another server running AFP.
+We have elected to share the DeployStudio repository on our primary file server (which has more space and bandwidth).

 In Server Admin, click on the NFS item.
 Confirm that the NFS service is running.
 If you plan to have a heavily loaded server, you may wish to increase the number of server daemon processes.